rjwalls/CS4401-notes/2020-02-10-anticheat.md

 "Cheat Sellers Are Ready to Ruin Call of Duty: Black Ops Cold War").
 This article highlights the prevalence of cheating in video games and the thriving market for those cheats.
- - [\"Could Blockchain Put A STOP TO CHEATING In Video Games?\"](https://www.youtube.com/watch?v=6xu1Yo3jEU8 "Could Blockchain Put A STOP TO CHEATING In Video Games?").
-This video considers the age old question:
-\"Can we find a way to incorporate blockchain?\"
  - [\"DaCAP - Distributed Anti-Cheat for
    MMORPG\"](https://ieeexplore.ieee.org/document/4534267 "DaCAP - Distributed
 Anti-Cheat for MMORPG").
 This paper proposes an anti-cheat system specific to